- The training mistakes everyone makes

 At this point I took my war to a whole new level.
 I redoubled my training efforts, made sure I NEVER missed a meal or stayed up late, and tripled my intake of bodybuilding supplements!
 Despite my relentless dedication I found that as time went by it became increasingly difficult to continue to improve in the gym, and progress would stall for lengthy periods despite my best efforts.
 Around this time I also noticed that I would begin to dread certain workouts.

 By now I was starting to realise that there must be something I was missing, so I began to research the fundamentals of training and nutrition to get a better grasp on the problem I was encountering.
-Moving on from reading the routines of pro bodybuilders to books written by scientists was the best decision I ever made.
+Moving on from reading the routines of pro bodybuilders to books written by scientists and strength coaches was the best decision I ever made.
 Training intelligently will do far more for your gains than any amount of supplements will ever do and this is coming from someone who set up the supplement site you are reading this on.

-I learned that I was training in a very illogical way, that my mental fatigue was a result of being overtrained, and that many of the fundamental principles I had assumed were beyond question such as training to failure and performing forced reps might actually be stunting my progress.
+I learned that I was training in a very illogical way, that my mental fatigue was a result of being overtrained (or over-reaching), and that many of the fundamental principles I had assumed were beyond question such as training to failure and performing forced reps might actually be stunting my progress.

 As I learned about the body's response to physical stress, the time involved in recovering between workouts and the challenges the body faces in integrating muscle cell recovery and central nervous system regeneration, it became apparent that the single thing I had to eliminate was my innate desire to train as hard as possible every time I trained.

 After a great deal of time spent poring over the works of esteemed coaches and sports scientists such as Vladimir Zatsiorsky, Mel Siff and Louie Simmons, it became increasingly clear just how limited my previous worldview was.